Where is the 2018 Fall Meeting being held?

 The Scientific Program mentions sessions that are Co-organized/Co-sponsored/Cross-listed.
 What does this mean?

-As a convener, what are my duties after the session proposal has been submitted?
+As a session chair, what are my duties after the session proposal has been submitted?

-Read more here to find out more about the roles/responsibilities of a session convener.
+Read more here to find out about the roles/responsibilities of a session chair.

 ABSTRACTS AND GUIDELINES